-- n Entry border measures maximised. - n Further restrictions on mass gatherings. - n Physical distancing on public transport (e.g. leave the seat next to you empty if you can). - n Limit non-essential travel around New Zealand. - n Employers start alternative ways of working if possible (e.g. remote working, shift-based working, physical distancing within the workplace, staggering meal breaks, flexible leave arrangements). - n Business continuity plans activated. - n High-risk people advised to remain at home (e.g. those over 70 or those with other existing medical conditions). - n Travel in areas with clusters or community transmission limited n Consideration for some staff to start working from home if possible.
-[Physical distancing and increased hygiene practices within the office is required]
+- Entry border measures maximised. - Further restrictions on mass gatherings initially gatherings sizes restricted to no more than 10 people and to be reviewed regularly by the Government. - Physical distancing on public transport (e.g. leave the seat next to you empty if you can). - Limit non-essential travel around New Zealand. - Employers start alternative ways of working if possible (e.g. remote working, shift-based working, physical distancing within the workplace [1m for people you do know and 2m for people you don't know], staggering meal breaks, flexible leave arrangements). - Business continuity plans activated. - High-risk people advised to remain at home (e.g. those over 70 or those with other existing medical conditions). - Travel allowed around NZ but only if conducted in a safe way.
+Possible restrictions for areas with clusters or known community transmission.